Weylin’s Blog

 “...confined to the Lower Planes, but they can travel beyond those planes by way of portals or powerful summoning magic…They love to strike bargains with mortals seeking to gain some benefit or prize…any mortal creature who breaks such a contract instantly forfeits its soul…Only Divine Intervention can release a soul after the devil has claimed it.”

-Little of it was helpful.
+The entry was… mildly helpful at best.
 I didn’t need vague information on the possibility of making deals or even a fiend’s desire to tempt mortals into darkness—ideas already familiar to me.

 How can you tell when they’re near?
 How do they communicate?
 What does being under their influence feel like?
 I’d been playing D&D for over a year by then with friends from church and hadn’t felt anything.
-Did demons pick and choose who they influenced and who they left alone?
+How did demons pick and choose who they influenced and who they left alone?
 My only connection to the manual was the pit fiend in Lily’s story; Did demons need to be present in-game like that to find you outside of it?
 The humor and irony of looking for truth in a fantasy game book was lost on me.

 Even back then, I knew I needed a more reliable source.
 These subjects were too important and too dangerous to lean on anything but the truth.